 American manufacturing has crossed a technological point of no return.
 The old-school ISA-95 pyramid, where data crawled linearly through vertical silos, is officially dead.
 In this new reality, enterprise software is evolving from a stagnant “system of record” into a dynamic “system of action.”

-To survive cutthroat competition, rapidly increasing cloud costs, and non-stop cyber threats, manufacturers choosing between manufacturing softwares are being forced to move toward event-driven ecosystems that eliminate the gap between physical machines and business decision-making.
+To survive cutthroat competition, rapidly increasing cloud costs, and non-stop cyber threats, manufacturers choosing between manufacturing software are being forced to move toward event-driven ecosystems that eliminate the gap between physical machines and business decision-making.

 How to Build the System of Action